Nike And Adidas Warn Trump’s Trade War With China Will Hurt Consumers

 “Adding a 25% tax increase on top of these tariffs would mean some working American families could pay a nearly 100% duty on their shoes.
 This is unfathomable.
 It is time to bring this trade war to an end,” their letter read.

-At the moment, the average tariff on footwear coming from China into the United States is 11.3%, but the firms claim it can be as high as 67.5% in some cases — meaning several brands could become extremely more expensive in the near future, especially considering about 70% of all shoes sold in the U.S. come from China, while only 1.04% are produced in the country, according to data from the U.S. Department of Commerce/FDRA and as reported by the BBC.
+At the moment, the average tariff on footwear coming from China into the United States is 11.3 percent.
+However, the firms claim it can be as high as 67.5 percent in some cases.
+This essentially means several brands could become extremely more expensive in the near future, especially considering about 70 percent of all shoes sold in the U.S. come from China and only 1.04 percent is produced in the country, according to data from the U.S. Department of Commerce/FDRA and as reported by the BBC.

 Prepare for difficult times, China's Xi urges as trade war simmers https://t.co/Cr3OoRY4su pic.twitter.com/t1TKnlGIFk